martinezelx/inditex-backend-challenge/README.md

 - A GlobalExceptionHandler is utilized to handle exceptions at a global level within the application.
 By propagating domain exceptions to the application layer and centralizing error handling, we eliminate the need for repetitive try/catch blocks in services.
 This strategy not only simplifies the codebase but also ensures consistent error handling across the application.
 ### Use of functional programming
 - Functional programming is used to simplify the code and make it more readable.
 This approach allows us to focus on the core business logic, resulting in a cleaner and more concise codebase.
+### Implementing JaCoCo for Code Coverage
+- JaCoCo was used to measure the code coverage of the application.
+This library provides a simple and straightforward way to measure the code coverage of the application.
+By leveraging the reports provided by JaCoCo, we can easily identify areas of the codebase that are not covered by tests and improve the overall quality of the application.
+- The code coverage report can be found in the following path: `target/site/jacoco/index.html`
 ### Focusing on Clean and Maintainable Code
 - Throughout the development process, a strong emphasis was placed on writing clean, well-documented, and maintainable code.
 This approach not only makes future modifications and extensions more manageable but also ensures that the application adheres to industry best practices.